kaifJ/fullstack_open_project/README.md

 > yarn install

 // deploy a local blockchain that generates 20 accounts
-> npm run node
+> yarn run node

 // please check other scripts in DAppProperty/package.json scripts.
 ```

-- In the MetaMask wallet create a network called hardhat-localhost with the RPC url given by running ```npm run node```
+- In the MetaMask wallet create a network called hardhat-localhost with the RPC url given by running ```yarn run node```
 - Use the Private key of first account displayed in the terminal by running the above command.
 This account will be the owner of the smart contract and hence will be the only account allowed to add the properties/apartment listing/land etc